Divya-Sri-Sanaganapalli/Face-Detection-API-V1.0/README.md

  <h3> Try out this API with Postman! </h3>

- Set request method to 'POST' and set the Request URL as 'https://67.205.172.73:3000/api/v1/detectFace?imageURL=<paste image url here>'
+ Set request method to 'POST' and set the Request URL as 'https://67.205.172.73:3000/api/v1/detectFace?imageURL =<paste image url here>'